Hyuain/hais-notebook/source/_posts/Java.md

 - Choose Spring Web, Spring Data JPA and PostgreSQL Driver.
 - Use IntelliJ to open the project.

-- Since we have not installed database, ignore `spring-boot-starter-data-jpa` in `pom.xml`, and then run the project.
+- Since we have not installed database, comment out `spring-boot-starter-data-jpa` in `pom.xml`, and then run the project.

 - Open browser and go to localhost:8080